Bang1338/wordle-today/PREVIOUS.md

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  A card with two pips, one of four in a standard deck of playing cards.
+  A small added amount of colour; (by extension) a small added amount of some other thing.
 </details>

 ## ANSWER